8bitbuddhist/PixelMaestro/docs/canvas.md

 ```

 ### Clearing the Canvas
-The `clear()` method returns the Canvas to a blank slate by setting all Pixels back to their default state.
+Use `clear()` to return the Canvas to a blank slate by turning all Pixels off.
 You can clear a single pixel using the `erase()` method.
 Note that once you clear a Canvas, there's no way to recover anything you've drawn.

 ## Scrolling
 Scrolling shifts the contents of a Canvas along the Section.
 Scroll time is measured in terms of refresh cycles, e.g. a value of `2` means the Section will refresh twice before the Canvas scrolls 1 pixel.
 Use `set_scroll()` to define the scroll rate along the x and y axes.
 When this value is positive, the Canvas scrolls left on the x-axis and up on the y-axis, otherwise it scrolls right on x and down on y.